Crystalline Spectral Form Factors

-Similarly to the circular $\beta$-ensemble, we first consider the limit $g \to 0$.
+Similarly to the circular $\beta$ ensemble, we first consider the limit $g \to 0$.
 In this limit, eigenvalues of unitary~\eqref{eq:Interpolation} weakly fluctuate near the eigenvalues of the permutation matrix $S$, so we can use perturbation theory to evaluate the SFF.
-In general, permutation $\pi(k)$ contains $N$ cycles of length $d_n$, and each cycle produces a series of equally-spaced SFF peaks: \beq K(t) \approx d + e^{-t^2g^2 /d} \left[ \left( \sum_{n=1}^N d_n \delta_{t \bmod d_n, 0} \right)^2 - d\right]. \eeq In other words, the model describes $N$ independent crystals of $d_n$ non-interacting particles (eigenvalues) pinned to the corresponding lattices by a harmonic potential $V(x) = \alpha x^2 / 2$ with $\alpha = d/g^2$, with temperature one.
+In general, permutation $\pi(k)$ contains $N$ cycles of length $d_n$, and each cycle produces a series of equally spaced SFF peaks, \beq K(t) \approx d + e^{-t^2g^2 /d} \left[ \left( \sum_{n=1}^N d_n \delta_{t \bmod d_n, 0} \right)^2 - d\right]. \eeq In other words, the model describes $N$ independent crystals of $d_n$ noninteracting particles (eigenvalues) pinned to the corresponding lattices by a harmonic potential $V(x) = \alpha x^2 / 2$ with $\alpha = d/g^2$, with temperature one.

 For small but finite $g \ll 1 / \sqrt{d}$, eigenvalue fluctuations are smaller than level spacings, so the structure of the SFF~\eqref{eq:SFF-Interpolation} and the damping Debye-Waller factors are qualitatively preserved, see Fig.~\ref{fig:SFF-3}.
 In this limit, the SFF reaches the plateau for $t \gg t_* \sim \sqrt{d \log d} / g \gg t_H$.
-In the opposite limit $d \gg 1/g^2$, repulsion between eigenvalues recovers the circular unitary ensemble (CUE), so the SFF approaches the standard ``dip---ramp---plateau'' form after the Thouless time $t_\mathrm{Th} \sim \sqrt{d} / g \ll t_H$.
-Thus as $dg^2$ is varied, this system interpolates between a perfect crystal that matches $\beta\rightarrow\infty$ and the $\beta=2$ CUE, but in between these two limits its SFF is different from the intermediate circular $\beta$-ensembles.
+In the opposite limit $d \gg 1/g^2$, repulsion between eigenvalues recovers the circular unitary ensemble, so the SFF approaches the standard ``dip-ramp-plateau'' form after the Thouless time $t_\mathrm{Th} \sim \sqrt{d} / g \ll t_H$.
+Thus as $dg^2$ is varied, this system interpolates between a perfect crystal that matches $\beta\rightarrow\infty$ and the $\beta=2$ circular unitary ensemble, but in between these two limits its SFF is different from the intermediate circular $\beta$ ensembles.